What is polarization of light?

 - Pile of plates

-Polarization of light by Reflection
+Polarization by Reflection

 When a light beam of white light is incident at a critical polarizing angle α on a plane polished surface of glass black painted on the opposite side,it is reflected in plane polarized i.e.all the light after reflection has only one electric field vector vibrating in a single plane only.Generally we use vertical and horizontal plane of polarization and will be discussed in the following slides.Polarization by reflection can be observed by the following experiment.